briandrum/codes.forchagrin.com/_chapters/chapter-509-disorderly-conduct-and-peace-disturbance.md

-        3. _(C)_ The offense is committed in the presence of any law enforcement officer, firefighter, rescuer, medical person, emergency medical services person, or other authorized person who is engaged in the person’s duties at the scene of a fire, accident, disaster, riot or emergency of any kind.
+        3. _(C)_ The offense is committed in the presence of any law enforcement officer, firefighter, rescuer, medical person, emergency medical services person, or other authorized person who is engaged in the person's duties at the scene of a fire, accident, disaster, riot or emergency of any kind.

-        4. _(D)_ The offense is committed in the presence of any emergency facility person who is engaged in the person’s duties in an emergency facility.
+        4. _(D)_ The offense is committed in the presence of any emergency facility person who is engaged in the person's duties in an emergency facility.

     4. _(4)_ If an offender previously has been convicted of or pleaded guilty